-Comfrey is used as a tea for upset stomach, ulcers, heavy menstrual periods, diarrhea, bloody urine, persistent cough, painful breathing (pleuritis), bronchitis, cancer, and chest pain (angina).
+Despite safety concerns, comfrey is used by mouth for stomach ulcers, heavy menstrual periods, diarrhea, bloody urine, cough, bronchitis, cancer, and chest pain (angina).
 It is also used as a gargle for gum disease and sore throat.

-Comfrey is applied to the skin for ulcers, wounds, joint inflammation, bruises, rheumatoid arthritis, swollen veins (phlebitis), gout, and fractures.
+Comfrey is applied to the skin for ulcers, wounds, muscle soreness, bruises, rheumatoid arthritis, varicose veins, gout, and fractures.

-How does it work?The chemicals in comfrey might have a healing effect and reduce inflammation when applied to the skin.
+How does it work?The chemicals in comfrey might have wound healing effects and reduce inflammation when applied to the skin.
 However, comfrey contains toxic chemicals that can be absorbed through the skin.